tahminaringer/CodeFellows-Reading-notes/201/Lists_Boxes_ConFlow_Rd03.md

 - **Centering Content** set `left-margin` `right-margin` to auto
   - must set a with for the box or it will take up full page
 - **Display element** turns an inline element into a block-level elelment or vice versa can also hide element
+  - `block `- take a full line and do not let anything sit beside
-  - `inline` causes a block-level element to act like an inline elelment
+  - `inline` causes a block-level element to act like an inline elelment. takes only as much space as content needs
-  - `inline-block` causes block-level element to flow like an inline element
+  - `inline-block` causes block-level element to flow like an inline element. sits in line can ajust height and width while appear on the same plane
   - `none` hides an element from the page
 - **Visibility**  allows you to hid boxes from users but leaves space where it would have been
   - `hidden` hides element